AndreaHobby/CMS-Data/README.md

 ### Step 1 Data Wrangling

 To begin, individual datasets were downloaded from the hcupnet website.
-This is what I selected. -Create New Analysis Table >> Inpatient/Descriptive Stats >> Choose Year
+This is what I selected.
+Create New Analysis Table >> Inpatient/Descriptive Stats >> Choose Year
 >> Specific Diagnosis/Precoedre - Yes >> Proocedure Code Selection - Code 10

 Once the individual datasets were downloaded, I checked the variable types in **SAS 9.4**.